App Development Cost: How Much Does it Cost to Develop a Mobile App in 2020?

 - Basic Plan: 50 hours per month = $2,750 per month (recommended for basic apps)

 - Extended Plan: 80 hours per month = $4,400 per month (recommended for medium-complexity apps)

 - Enterprise Plan: 150 hours per month = $8,250 per month (recommended for complex apps)

 - For a medium-complexity and complex apps, we also recommend Automated Tests Add-on – read more here.

 How much does 1 month of app development cost?

-The following calculation is estimated for 1 platform and basic team set-up (2 developers per platform, 1 SM, 1 QA).
+The following calculation is estimated for 1 platform, basic team set-up (2 developers per platform, 1 SM), and Extended QA Plan (medium-complexity app).
 We assume that the month consists of 4 one-week sprints.